 Clinical studies on Barostim Neo system

-FDA approval for the system comes from a two-phased, multi-centre, randomised, controlled clinical trial, Baroreflex Activation Therapy® for Heart Failure (BeAT-HF).
+The FDA approval for the system comes from a two-phased, multicentre, randomised, controlled clinical trial, Baroreflex Activation Therapy for Heart Failure.
 A total of 408 patients across 92 sites were enrolled to study the safety and effectiveness of the device.

-The first phase of the trial, the expedited phase, supported the PMA under the FDA’s Breakthrough Devices Programme.
+The first phase of the trial, the expedited phase, supported the PMA under the FDA’s Breakthrough Devices Program.
 Long-term information is being collected under the ongoing second phase, the extended phase.

 Patients were randomised to receive either Barostim Therapy by Barostim Neo system along with medical management or medical management alone.
 At the end of six months, 96.8% of the patients with Barostim Neo system plus medical management remained free from MANCE.